Joseph Thomas (surveyor): Canterbury surveys

 Thomas' first sketch map from 1849 commemorated about 30 members of the Canterbury Association.
 A reproduction of his sketch map is shown above, and the table identifies the localities named by him, together with their present name.
 Notable names that have changed were two major rivers, the Courtenay (now Waimakariri) and Cholmondley (now Rakaia).
 The Avon River had already been named by the Deans Brothers; Godley was instructed in 1850 by the Canterbury Association to rename it as the Shakespeare River, but the original use prevailed.
 Thomas' intention was to initially build four towns: Lyttelton was to be the port town, placed at present-day Rāpaki, Christchurch was to go at the head of the harbour, Stratford was to be built at that point on the Avon River that could just be reached by boat, and Mandeville would be placed on a large island within the Courtenay (Waimakari) River.

 It was quickly realised that land reclamation at the head of the harbour was too expensive, and the capital Christchurch was instead placed at the location that had been earmarked for Stratford.
 Mandeville was never built, and the land at Rāpaki was not available, as it had been promised to Maori as a reserve.
-Sites for other town, to be built later, were identified for Lincoln (near where the Selwyn River / Waikirikiri flows into Lake Ellesmere; it was later built in a different location), Oxford (where the college was supposed to be located; the college was built in Christchurch instead), and Buccleugh (which was never built, but which exists as an uninhabited locality named Buccleuch at 43.6890°S 171.4395°E).
+Sites for other town, to be built later, were identified for Lincoln (near where the Selwyn River / Waikirikiri flows into Lake Ellesmere / Te Waihora; it was later built in a different location), Oxford (where the college was supposed to be located; the college was built in Christchurch instead), and Buccleugh (which was never built, but which exists as an uninhabited locality named Buccleuch at 43.6890°S 171.4395°E).

 The three towns that were surveyed were first Lyttelton, then Sumner, and lastly Christchurch.
 Except for early survey work in Lyttelton, which was done by Thomas and Torlesse, the work was done by Edward Jollie, who explains in his diary how the streets got their names:

 The names of the streets of the three towns I surveyed were taken from Bishoprics and the way it was done was this; as soon as I completed the map I took it to Thomas who putting on his gold spectacles and opening his would read out a Bishop's name to hear if it sounded well.
 If I agreed with him that it did, I put the name to one of the streets requiring baptism.

 Lyttelton being the first born town got the best names for its streets, Sumner being next had the next best and Christchurch being the youngest had to be content with chiefly Irish and Colonial bishoprics as names for its streets.
 This accounts for, what to anyone not knowing the circumstances, appears strange, viz: that many of the best English Bishoprics are not represented while Irish and Colonial ones are.
 Sumner in fact died too late for the names there used to be again employed in Christchurch.